Warning notification:Warning

 • surgery

 The most common medicines used to treat an overactive thyroid are carbimazole and propylthiouracil.
-These stop your thyroid producing excess hormones.
+These stop your thyroid producing too much thyroid hormones.

-When your thyroid hormone level is under control, your dose may be gradually reduced and then stopped.
-But some people need to continue taking medication for several years or possibly for life.
+When your thyroid hormone level is under control, your doctor may gradually reduce the dose and then stop it.
+But some people need to take medicine for years or possibly for life.

 Side effects

-During the first couple of months, some people experience the following side effects:
+During the first couple of months, some people have the following side effects:

-These should pass as your body gets used to the medication.
+These should pass as your body gets used to the medicine.

 Your contraception choices - sexualwellbeing.ie